 Other searches like “caregivers near me,” “in-home senior care,” and “in-home caregivers” have all increased in search volume as well, ranging from ~22% to ~50% from this time last year.

-Our team has worked with home care agencies across the country, from smaller, privately owned agencies to large, nationally recognized companies.
+We’re a home care marketing agency that has worked with home health and home care businesses across the country, from smaller, privately owned agencies to large, nationally recognized companies.
 In this article, we’ll touch on everything you need to know about running an effective Google Ads campaign for home care agencies, and we’ll pass on some of the industry-specific lessons we’ve learned along the way.

 Looking for more information?
 If you’d like to learn more about PPC for Home Care Agencies, or if you’d like to discuss PPC management services for your Home Care Agency, click here.